Table of Contents

 - Knowledge-extractable Voting (KEV)

-The Benefits of DAO
+The Benefits of DAOs

 Organizations are structured so that decision-making occurs from the “top-down,” from the executives to employees, customers, and fans.
 DAOs changed the game to “bottom-up,” i.e., from the fans, customers, employees, to the executives (even the executives must have been selected with the consent of all members).
-In addition to this, the DAO has many other benefits:
+In addition to this, the DAO has many other benefits including:

-- No Central Authority — Decentralization brings about no central authority, not just for executives, as mentioned above, but also for the contributed funds.
+Decentralization brings about no central authority, not just for executives, as mentioned above, but also for the contributed funds.
 DAOs can have their funds as contributed by the members, but operating on a decentralized technology means everything about the entity is not stored on a central server, including smart contracts, voting records, funds, and acquired properties.
 Not only does this cut away intermediaries and governmental interference, but it also increases security.

-- A Global Community —First, the DAO is decentralized.
+First, the DAO is decentralized.
 By using a device and an internet connection, people from all over the world can connect and have one goal and be motivated towards building a positive impact on society.
 Communities have never been this empowered before.
 There is power in a gathering of people who can contribute their resources without government interference and run their organization, club, etc., in a democratic manner from the comfort of their homes.

-- Engagement and Participation —As practiced in America today, democracy gives each citizen the power to change and choose a leader, but this shouldn’t be limited to politics.
+As practiced in America today, democracy gives each citizen the power to change and choose a leader, but this shouldn’t be limited to politics.
 DAOs return control to the people over how their resources are spent, what new projects are launched, who commits to them, etc. In addition to engaging members and bringing participation, each member feels empowered because, as humans, we feel important when we have a voice.
 A Decentralized Autonomous Organization gives everyone “a say” (a voice).

-- Public Transparency — Since DAOs are built on a decentralized technology, the details of each DAO are public on the blockchain, as are the votes cast by members.
+Since DAOs are built on a decentralized technology, the details of each DAO are public on the blockchain, as are the votes cast by members.
 One perceived disadvantage of some DAOs’ governance systems is that users with more tokens can have higher voting rights.
 Still, with public transparency, which makes each member’s voting history visible on the blockchain, members are compelled to act in the organization’s best interest.
 Thus, protecting one’s reputation serves as a moral incentive to discourage bad actors from acting against the community’s interests.
 It is important to note that there are different voting mechanisms in use and many more in development to improve the voting experience and protect the best interest of the DAO communities.

-Different Types of DAO
+7 Different Types of DAOs

 1. Investment and Venture DAOs